kunalfleethawks/fh-device-obd-reader/README.md

-# fh-device-obd-reader
+# Device OBD Reader - Lambda

-OBD reader on device
+This lambda is used by AWS IOT to deploye it on ELD device